-Research shows that color is one of the most significant variables affecting customers’ choice of virtually all consumer goods, from the foods we eat to the clothes we wear to the medications we take.
-Colors are vital to guiding consumer choices — selecting the right combination of hues can be crucial to a product’s success.
+Research shows that color is one of the most significant variables affecting customers' choice of virtually all consumer goods, from the foods we eat to the clothes we wear to the medications we take.
+Colors are vital to guiding consumer choices — selecting the correct hues can be crucial to a product's success.

-As such, understanding how color theory works is essential to your ability to fully harness the potential of color.
-With appealing color harmonies, you can attract customers, enhance their experiences, and shape customer relationships with your product.
+As such, understanding how color theory works is essential to your ability to harness the potential of colorfully.
+You can attract customers, enhance their experiences, and shape customer relationships with your product with appealing color harmonies.

 What Is Color Harmony?

-Color harmony is the concept in color theory that uses geometric relationships to identify harmonious color combinations.
-These combinations are found on the color wheel, which places primary, secondary, and tertiary colors in rainbow order.
+Color harmony is a set of rules for producing visually appealing color combinations.
+These ideas frequently use the color wheel, a circular depiction of primary, secondary, and tertiary colors ordered in rainbow order.

 Once you have found harmonious colors, you can adjust their saturation, tone, tint, and shade.
 These factors make colors brighter, darker, or lighter, letting you achieve more hues beyond the standard 12 on the color wheel.
 Changing these aspects of your colors can give your color scheme the right look or mood for your project.